Canon M50 vs Sony A77 II

 Studio photographers will appreciate that the Sony A77 II (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M50 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the M50 does not have a direct predecessor.
+The A77 II is a recent model that features in the current product line-up of Sony.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M50 and the Sony A77 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.